theirc/airbel/src/_projects/placement-algorithm.md

       institution and design thinking capabilities.
 ---

+Moving somewhere new is challenging under the best circumstances.
+This is especially true for refugees, who are driven from their homes by conflict or other major threats, and often have little choice in where they end up.
+Caseworkers play a critical role in helping settle refugees in new places, and the International Rescue Committee has many years of experience helping to get refugees settled.

-In partnership with Stanford University’s Immigration Policy Lab, Airbel is scaling an innovative matching technology to support refugees and asylum-seekers around the globe.
-The placement algorithm analyzes historical data, labor market conditions, demographics, refugee preferences and other factors to suggest an ideal location for resettled refugees.
-The data-driven process is complementary to the extensive work of caseworkers and to the years of resettlement experience of the International Rescue Committee.
+But the city where refugees go is often decided at random, or dictated by need and availability.
+But data shows what common sense states - that different people are likely to succeed in different circumstances.
+Enter the placement algorithm - a collaboration between Stanford and the Airbel Center - which analyzes historical data, labor market conditions, demographics, refugee preferences and other factors to suggest an ideal location for resettled refugees.

-This algorithm is part of a larger enterprise aimed at creating a new global model for refugee resettlement, with the goal of ultimately increasing the number of refugees countries take in and the quality of resettlement programming.
+This algorithm is part of a larger enterprise aimed at creating a new global model for refugee resettlement.
+The ultimate goal is to increase the number of refugees countries take in, as well as improve the quality of resettlement programming.